newchuyalong/libgdx-learning/Spritebatch,-Textureregions,-and-Sprites.md

 ## Drawing images ##

-An image that has been decoded from its original format (eg, PNG) and uploaded to the GPU is called a texture.
+An image that has been decoded from its original format (e.g., PNG) and uploaded to the GPU is called a texture.
 To draw a texture, geometry is described and the texture is applied by specifying where each vertex in the geometry corresponds on the texture.
 For example, the geometry could be a rectangle and the texture could be applied so that each corner of the rectangle corresponds to a corner of the texture.
-A rectangle that is a subset off a texture is called a texture region.
+A rectangle that is a subset of a texture is called a texture region.

-To do the actual drawing, first the texture is bound (ie, made the current texture), then the geometry is given to OpenGL to draw.
+To do the actual drawing, first the texture is bound (i.e., made the current texture), then the geometry is given to OpenGL to draw.
 The size and position on the screen that the texture is drawn is determined by both the geometry and how the [OpenGL viewport](http://www.badlogicgames.com/wordpress/?p=1550) is configured.
 Many 2D games configure the viewport to match the screen resolution.
 This means that the geometry is specified in pixels, which makes it easy to draw textures in the appropriate size and position on the screen.

 It is very common to draw a texture mapped to rectangular geometry.
 It is also very common to draw the same texture or various regions of that texture many times.
 It would be inefficient to send each rectangle one at a time to the GPU to be drawn.
 Instead, many rectangles for the same texture can be described and sent to the GPU all at once.
 This is what the `SpriteBatch` class does.